 There is much research about how many hashtags you should use.
 You can use up to 30 on a regular post and 10 on an Instagram story.
 That’s not to say you need to use them all, however.
 Research from various reputable industry specialists reveals that between 9 and 11 is the optimum amount when it comes to the best engagement.

-If you are sharing your Instagram post to Facebook, you won’t want all of the hashtags to show in the post when shared.
+If you are sharing your Instagram post to Facebook by automation, you won’t want all of the hashtags to show in the post when shared.
 In this instance, you can post your picture with a caption and add the hashtags to the comments beneath.
 Your posts will still be found but you won’t have lots of hashtags appearing.
 You can also leave a space between your caption and your tags so that they aren’t visible when people see the post.
 Alternatively, you may be happy to have all your hashtags alongside the caption.
 Just be wary that when using too many, it can begin to look at bit ‘spammy’ and distracting for your audience.

-In order to find the hashtags you are looking for, start by entering a word into the search tab and then clicking on ‘tags’.
-In this example, we have typed in ‘kitchens’ and the search has returned the most used tags.
+To find the hashtags you are looking for, start by entering a word into the search tab and then clicking on the #symbol.
+In this example, we have typed in ‘kitchendesign’ and the search has returned the most used tags.
 This gives you an idea of what people are posting about and inspiration for your own hashtag lists.
 You will find that some of them have millions of posts with that hashtag – this means that if someone follows that specific hashtag, or searches for it, they are going to be faced with many search results.
 Better to try and use a mixture of high volume and more specific hashtags on your posts.
 For example, localisng your serch to your home city or town will make your content more targeted.